pi-base/contributing/README.md

     - If you don't have access to the branch under review, (TODO add instructions to add permissions in the database)
   - Minor editorial changes can be made directly like this.
+  - More involved editorial changes (made via discussion with the contributor) may be made by cloning the repo on the server and manipulating it directly.
+    - `git clone /app/data/repo.git ~/data`
+    - `git checkout branchname`
+    - make your changes
+    - `sudo git push origin branchname:branchname`
+    - `sudo chown -R pibase /app/data/repo.git`
 - If the branch changes are acceptable, they should be merged into master using the server command-line tools.
   - Using a machine that has shared a public key with GitHub, ssh using